-We have audited the financial statements of Ceybank Surakum Fund ("the Fund"), which comprise the statement of financial position as at 31st December 2022 and the statement of comprehensive income, statement of changes in unitholders' funds and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies as set out on pages 05 to 16.
+We have audited the Financial Statements of Ceybank Surakum Fund ("the Fund"), which comprise the statement of financial position as at 31st December 2024 and the statement of comprehensive income, statement of changes in unitholders' funds and statement of cash flows for the year then ended, and notes to the Financial Statements, including material accounting policy information as set out on pages 05 to 17.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as at 31st December 2022, and of its financial performance and its cash flows for the year then ended in accordance with Sri Lanka Accounting Standards.
+In our opinion, the accompanying Financial Statements give a true and fair view of the financial position of the Fund as at 31st December 2024 and of its financial performance and its cash flows for the year then ended in accordance with Sri Lanka Accounting Standards.